 The timing diagrams in Figure 3-44, Figure 3-45, and Figure 3-46 illustrate the address-aligned transfer of a memory write request from the user application across the RQ interface, when the interface width is configured as 64, 128, and 256 bits, respectively.
 For illustration purposes, the starting Dword offset of the data block being written into user memory is assumed to be (m 32 + 1), for some integer m > 0.
-Its size is assumed to be n Dwords, for some n = k 32 + 29, k > 0.
+Its size is assumed to be n > 0.
+Dwords, for some n = k 32 + 29, k > 0.

 In the address-aligned mode, the delivery of the payload always starts in the beat following the last byte of the descriptor.
 The first Dword of the payload can appear at any Dword position.
 The user application communicates the offset of the first Dword of the payload on the datapath using the addr_offset[2:0] signal in s_axis_rq_tuser.
-It sets the bits in first_be[3:0] to indicate the valid bytes in the first Dword of the payload.
+It sets the bits in first_be[3:0] to indicate the valid bytes in the first Dword and the bits in last_be[3:0] to indicate the valid bytes in the last Dword of the payload.